(based on information published on AWS official website)

 What is Amazon Route 53?

-Amazon Route 53 provides highly available and scalable Domain Name System (DNS).
-It is designed to give developers and businesses an extremely reliable and cost-effective way to route end users to Internet applications.
-Route 53 effectively connects user requests to infrastructure running in AWS – such as Amazon EC2 instances, Elastic Load Balancing load balancers, or Amazon S3 buckets – and can also be used to route users to infrastructure outside of AWS.
+Amazon Route 53 provides a highly available and scalable Domain Name System (DNS).
+Its design purpose is to give developers and businesses an extremely reliable and cost-effective way to route end users to Internet applications.
+Route 53 effectively connects user requests to infrastructure running in AWS – such as Amazon EC2 instances, Elastic Load Balancing load balancers or Amazon S3 buckets.
+It also routes users to infrastructure outside of AWS.

 What can I do with Amazon Route 53?